 - Have a new sexual partner or more than one partner

-Because gonorrhea often occurs with chlamydia, treatment for gonorrhea is often given at the same time.
+Gonorrhea often occurs with chlamydia.
+Therefore, treatment for gonorrhea is often given at the same time.

-If chlamydia spreads into your uterus, it can cause scarring and make it harder for you to get pregnant.
+If chlamydia spreads into your uterus, it can cause scarring.
+Scarring can make it harder for you to get pregnant.
 You can help prevent this by:

 - Finishing your antibiotics when you are treated